dnolter959/autodiff/docs/documentation.md

 ad.get_derivative(point, seed_vector = p)
 ```

 The next function that may come in handy is `get_partial`.
-This function can be used to obtain only the partial derivative with respect to one specific independent variable when there are multiple:
+This function can be used to obtain only the partial derivative with respect to one specific independent variable when there are multiple.
+Note that `get_partial` only performs forward mode as it only computes partials for one derivative variable.
 ```python
 get_partial(point: Union[int, float, list, np.ndarray], var_index = None)
 ```